-MR Conditional Component MR Unsafe Components Freedom SCS (FR8A) Neurostimulator (Electrode Arrays with Receiver) A patient with the Freedom SCS (FR8A) Neurostimulator (Electrode Array with connected Receiver) may be safely scanned with MRI only under very specific conditions.
+MR Conditional Component

+MR Unsafe Components

+Freedom SCS FR8A Neurostimulator (Electrode Arrays with connected Receiver).
+A patient with the Freedom SCS FR8A Neurostimulator (Electrode Arrays with connected Receiver) may be safely scanned with MRI only under very specific conditions.

 Scanning under different conditions may result in severe patient injury or device malfunction.
-Freedom SCS (FR4A) Neurostimulator (Electrode Array with connected Receiver) Freedom SCS (FR8A/FR4A) Trial Leads Transmitter Assembly Programmer USB Battery Charger Needle Introducer Guidewire Steering Stylet